nikll-xtend/classroom-attendance/README.md

 ---

 ## Assumptions & Clarifications

--   Used Seeders to populate Users,students,classrooms
--   Token abilities for autherization
--   Sanctum for autentication
--   Background job for bulk attendance
--   No UI is implemented, as the focus is purely on Api's.

 - Used Seeders to populate Users, Students, and Classrooms for testing purposes.
 - Token Abilities are used for fine-grained API authorization.
 - Laravel Sanctum handles API token-based authentication.